Extension Logo

 Families may be worried about how inflation will impact their holiday meal plans with increased prices.

-Food is often the centerpiece for holiday gatherings.
-It brings us together, cultivates community, evokes feelings of comfort and celebrates culture.
-As the holiday season unfolds, families may be worried about the impact inflation will have on their holiday plans with increased prices for festivities, gifts and especially holiday meals.
+As the holiday season unfolds, families may be worried about how inflation will affect their holiday plans with increased prices for festivities, gifts and especially holiday meals.

 If you're worried about money when preparing a holiday meal this season, consider the following tips from Susie West, Extension health and nutrition educator.